elephantscale/es-training-new/machine-learning/slides/Labs-Prep.md

 ## Labs Prep - Step 3: Distribute Lab Bundle to Students

  *  **To instructor:**

- * cd to  ml-labs-xxx-yyy
+    - cd to  ml-labs-xxx-yyy

- * Run  ./package-labs.sh
+    - Run  ./package-labs.sh

- * This will create a zip file with notebooks and the html content
+    - This will create a zip file with notebooks and the html content

- * Distribute this bundle to students
+    - Distribute this bundle to students

- *  **Explain the difference between *.md, *.ipynb, *.html files**
+    - **Explain the difference between .md, .ipynb, .html files**

  *  **To students**

- * Students can open *.html files in browser to see lab instructions
+     - You can open html files in browser to see lab instructions

- * If they have Jupyter environment setup, they can run ./run-jupyter.sh and view the notebooks
+     - If you have Jupyter environment setup, you can run
+     `./run-jupyter.sh`
+     and view the notebooks

 Notes: